.com.do Domain Registration

 Registration Time Frame

-Yes Details Are Individual Dominican Republic .com.do registrations allowed?
+Yes Details Are Individual .com.do domain registrations allowed?

-Yes Details Company or legal entities registrations allowed for Dominican Republic .com.do?
+Yes Details Company or legal entities registrations allowed for .com.do?

 Yes Details Are some .com.do domain names restricted?

 No Details Does .com.do domain have a special use?

 No Details Other information I need to know about .com.do?